 In 1892 Thomas Fuller brought his family from Padney near Wicken, where the Fullers had been farming since at least 1695, to farm at Spinney Abbey .
 By 1918 the freehold was in the family, and has remained there ever since with various changes to the farm boundaries.
 In 1900 the farm was a mixed, mainly arable farm.

 After being a successful dairy farm run by Robert Fuller for over 40 years, it was time for a change at Spinney.
 The farm is now run by Robert’s son, Jonathan Fuller and the decision was taken to rear a traditional beef herd of English Longhorn cattle.
 The Longhorn breed was chosen due to its hardiness, docile nature and the excellent quality of beef that is produced.
 Spinney Abbey Farm prides itself on the quality of its grazing land and has been part of the countryside stewardship scheme since 2004.
 The rich fenland soil results in land that does not require fertiliser.
-The latest addition to Spinney are the Gloucester Old Spots pigs, which are reared in large paddocks and kept in small groups.
+Gloucester Old Spots pigs joined the farm around ten years ago, which are reared in large paddocks and kept in small groups.
+The latest addition to Spinney are three Boer Goats.

 Opening Hours: Saturday 9am – 12 noon